B-S-F/yaku/user-documentation/source/autopilots/json/tutorials/json-evaluator.md

 ## Introduction

 With the JSON evaluator, you can evaluate JSON files based on their content.
-To understand this guide, it is important that you have already completed the steps in {doc}`../../../onboarding`.

 ### Use-case